 Researchers in the United Kingdom discovered that air pollution can potentially raise dementia risks by 40%, according to a study published in the BMJ Open.

-In 2004, the research team examined a population of 131,000 Londoners aged 50 to 70 who were registered patients of local doctors' practices.
+The research team examined a population of 131,000 Londoners aged 50 to 70 who were registered patients of local doctors' practices.

 The team looked at the postal codes of participants to get a rough estimate of their exposure to nitrogen dioxide, ozone pollution, traffic and road noise pollution, as well as heavy amounts of particulate matter (all the fine particles in the air that are toxic).